Skip to content

 Temples, culture and physical demands

 Many of Thailand’s most memorable experiences are not especially strenuous.
-Temples, longtail boat rides, cooking classes, markets, elephant sanctuaries and scenic viewpoints are all perfectly realistic for many active over-55 travellers.
+Temples, longtail boat rides, cooking classes, markets, elephant sanctuaries and scenic viewpoints are all perfectly realistic for most travellers.
 That said, some experiences involve more physical effort than the glossy photos suggest.
 Temple sites can include steps, little shade and a fair amount of walking.
 Boat piers may be uneven.
 Getting in and out of smaller boats can require balance and a bit of agility.
 Certain nature-based stays or excursions may be more rustic than the brochure implies.
 I’m looking at you, Erawan Falls and jungle-based elephant sanctuary.

-None of this is a reason not to go.
+None of this is a reason unot to go.
 It is simply a reason to choose thoughtfully.
 Thailand is brilliant for travellers who want culture and atmosphere without needing to trek for six hours uphill in humid conditions to earn them.
 You can absolutely be adventurous here, but you can also be comfortable.
 The beauty lies in choosing your own version of adventure.

 Health care and vaccines